Haoxiqiang/android-quick-reference/README.md

 **In the rewriting, I have added some features too.**

-I found the project has a bad pattern to find the file path from psi framework after the first commit.
-I will do more works to solve the psi problem. the one with relevant practical experience can help me.
+I found this is a terrible pattern to find the file path from the psi framework after the first commit.
+I will do more works to solve the psi problem.
+Who with relevant practical experience can help me.

 ## Feature